-wher of Japanese game publishers scrambled to cash in on the new success of RPG's in Japan.
+mber of Japanese game publishers scrambled to cash in on the new success of RPG's in Japan.
 American publishers began releasing Japanese versions of their fantasy-role playing games (The Wizardry, Bard's Tale, Might and Magic and Ultima series are all widely available for Japanese computers).
 No competitor though, could match the strength and popularity of the Sorcerian game.
 Even now, a number of vears later.
-Sorcerian products continue to dominate in the popular RPG market segment.
+Sorcerian continue dominate in the popular RPG market segment.